stevebrownlee/vps-setup/README.md

 sudo visudo
 ```

+This will open up a file in the Nano file editor, not vim.
+You cna just start editing the file without the need to hit the `i` key.

-Then find the section where user privileges are specified.
+Find the section where user privileges are specified.
 You should see a configuration section like this one.
 Add your new user account to be able to use `sudo`.

 ```
 # User privilege specification